justinwinslow/JWin-s-Boilerplate/README.md

 #### Getting Set Up

-From the project root folder run "npm install" to install required node packages
+From the project root folder run "npm install" to install required node packages.
+When that finishes run "jam install" to grab front end dependencies.

 #### Running the Server